-When people first learn this fun fact, the reaction is typically a “say-whaaa?” side-eye.
-But any proud Canadian will set skeptics straight immediately.
-They’ll explain that beavers are hard-working, highly intelligent, and can build structures visible from space!
-“What better animal is there to celebrate and uplift!?” they may scoff.
-And we agree: beavers are incredible.
+When people first learn this fun fact, the reaction is typically that of unsureness.
+However, any proud Canadian will set skeptics straight, explaining that beavers are hard-working and highly intelligent, able to build structures visible from space!
+“What better animal is there to celebrate and uplift?”
+And we agree: beavers are quite incredible.

 Four Fun Facts About Beavers